Master of Information Technology

 Students who have some advanced standing should seek advice from the CSE Student Office regarding the use of their elective options towards completion of this stream.

-at least a four year undergraduate degree equivalent to a standard Australian bachelor degree in science or engineering, and a high credit average achieved over the final two years of study;
+at least a four year undergraduate degree equivalent to a standard Australian bachelor degree in science or engineering, and a high credit average achieved overall;

-or a three year undergraduate degree equivalent to a standard Australian bachelor degree in computer science and engineering, and a high credit average achieved over the final two years of study;
+or a three year undergraduate degree equivalent to a standard Australian bachelor degree in computer science and engineering, and a high credit average achieved overall;

-or completion of the Graduate Diploma in Information Technology (5543).
+or completion of the Graduate Diploma in Information Technology (5543) subject to no fails.

 This is possible for up to 50% of the program.
 Students can seek advanced standing in the following courses only: